KYC policy for opening bank accounts of all varieties (latest update)

 • Any two of the below documents would suffice.
 These documents should be in the name of the proprietary concern.

-• If the firm is in the business of import & export, IEC (Importer Exporter Code) issued to the proprietary concern by the office of DGFT
+• If the firm is in the business of import & export, the IEC (Importer Exporter Code) issued to the proprietary concern by the office of DGFT

 • Licence/certificate of practice issued in the name of the proprietary concern by any professional body incorporated under a statute.